siri-n-shetty/pesufy/content/docs/folder/leaf.md

 * *Frequency*: 2 ISAs are held per semester for each subject.
 * *Duration*: Each ISA lasts for 1 hour 5 minutes.
 * *Marks*: Each ISA carries a weightage of 40 marks.
+This contributes to 50% weightage for Grade computation at the end of the semester.
 * *Question Format*: The exam format typically combines:
     * *Descriptive Questions* (4 marks): These questions require well-structured written responses which can be typed on PCs or written in the answer booklet.
     * *Multiple Choice Questions* (MCQs): 2 markers and 1 markers